AxtMueller/Windows-Kernel-Explorer/README.md

 6. Software customization: Write the user-mode program or kernel-mode driver according to your needs.
 This service is only available to customers who have purchased any of the above services.

 # [Revision History](/binaries/README.md#all-revision-history)
-### Current Version: 20210530
+### Current Version: 20211111
 Bug fix: Enhanced stability.
-Bug fix: UI fine-tuning.
-New feature: Prohibit process from running again after termination.
-New feature: Get the window information at the cursor.
+New feature: Support Windows 11.
 ### Revoked Versions: 00000000
 These versions have serious security issues and should not be used anymore.